open-politics/open-politics-hq/README.md

 Run the analysis.
 Get a structured dataset.
 Build charts showing how framing shifts over time or differs by political party.

-This works across PDFs, news articles, parliamentary records, CSVs, images, web scrapes—any content you can upload or fetch.
+This works across PDFs, news articles, parliamentary records, CSVs, images, web scrapes - we are working on extending this to more content types and sources.

 ## Why This Exists

-Qualitative analysis doesn't scale.
-Reading and coding 500 documents by hand takes weeks.
-Computational methods require programming skills most researchers don't have.
+This started with a simple frustration: as a political scientist, I needed tools that didn't exist outside of well-funded institutions.
+Qualitative analysis doesn't scale—coding 500 documents by hand takes weeks.
+Computational methods require programming skills most domain experts don't have.

-Meanwhile, sophisticated intelligence systems exist but are locked behind institutional walls—think tanks, intelligence agencies, corporate research teams with dedicated engineers.

-We're building this as **public infrastructure**.
-Open source.
-Self-hostable.
-Bring your own LLM keys for privacy.
-Design your own analytical frameworks, share, compare and evolve then.
+But the breakthrough isn't specific to political research.
+The principle is universal: **experts in any domain can articulate their analytical questions in natural language**.
+A journalist knows what constitutes "framing."
+A bureaucrat knows whether a form is properly filled out.
+An NGO worker knows what signals a policy shift.
+They just can't turn that expertise into code.

+Natural language schemas solve this.
+Define your question once, apply it systematically to thousands of documents.
+The same infrastructure that analyzes parliamentary speeches can sort intake emails, process grant applications, or track regulatory changes.

+This capability is too fundamental to remain locked behind institutional walls.
+We're building it as **public infrastructure**—open source, self-hostable, composable.
+Not because we're opposed to businesses or governments using it (they should!), but because our mission is clear: **enhance the public's capacity to understand and participate in complex information landscapes**.

+The technology isn't exotic—schemas, maps, geocoders, local AI, vector search.
+Basic components.
+That's precisely the point.
+These are foundational capabilities a sophisticated open society needs, like libraries or archives, and they should be equally accessible.

 ## How It Works